Developer Guide

 Implementation details

-The delete student feature is facilitated by DeleteStudentCommandParser
+The delete student feature is facilitated by DeleteStudentCommandParser and DeleteStudentCommand.
+The operation is exposed in the Model interface as Model#DeleteStudent().

 Given below is an example usage scenario and how the delete student mechanism behaves at each step: